Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

+## Observation:
-### <span style='color:green'> Observation - Normal Weight or Insufficient weight people seems to be younger on an average than the rest </span>
+✅ Normal Weight or Insufficient weight people seems to be younger on an average than the rest </span>

-### BMI distribution by Family History with Overweight across different obesity levels (NObeyesdad)
+#### 📈  BMI distribution by Family History with Overweight

 ```python